ser-tec/pr_check/README.md

 ```
 $ sudo systemctl enable pr_check.service
 ```
-Your script will run automatically on system startup.
+The script will run automatically on system startup.